-How do HOME Rents/FMRs compare to area median rents?
-How might this have an impact on your strategy to produce or preserve affordable housing?
+How do HOME rents / Fair Market Rent compare to Area Median Rent?
+How might this impact your strategy to produce or preserve affordable housing?

-According to a Zumper report from February 2015, DC's median cost of two-bedroom rentals is \$2,770, a number 1.9 times greater than HUD's Fair Market Rent (FMR) for the Washington Metropolitan Area, and the median cost of one-bedroom rentals is \$2,000, 1.6 times greater than the area's FMR (Table MA-15.5).37 These numbers indicate that the median rental unit is significantly more expensive than the payment standard allowed by some of HUD's housing programs, particularly Housing Choice Vouchers.
+According to a Zumper report from February 2015, DC's median cost of two-bedroom rentals is \$2,770, a number 1.9 times greater than HUD's Fair Market Rent (FMR) for the Washington Metropolitan Area, and the median cost of one-bedroom rentals is \$2,000, 1.6 times greater than the area's FMR (Table MA-15.5).
+These numbers indicate that the median rental unit is significantly more expensive than the payment standard allowed by some of HUD's housing programs, particularly Housing Choice Vouchers.
 DC's strategy for affordable housing should include the production of new affordable units.